An event that made

 the horizon was always there to mock you

-said look yonder
+yonder it said look yonder

-it said over there
+over here it said over there it said

 and played you like a pair of twos